South Winnipeg Recreation Campus

 The South Winnipeg Recreation Campus (SWRC) is a new regional recreation facility that will be built on Bison Drive west of Frontier Trail and east of Kenaston Boulevard (map).
 Communities in southwest Winnipeg are growing and a new recreation facility is needed to meet their needs.
 The facility is intended to serve a catchment area of 4-6 km that will be home to more than 120,000 residents.

-The project will be built in multiple phases, with design work for Phase 1 starting in fall 2022 and construction expected in 2024-2026.
-Phase 1 includes gymnasiums, multipurpose rooms, indoor walking track and fitness area, a daycare, and an outdoor spray pad.
+The project will be built in multiple phases, with design work for Phase 1 starting in fall 2022 and construction expected in 2026-2027.
+Phase 1 includes gymnasiums, multipurpose rooms, indoor walking/running track, a fitness area, a café, a serving kitchen, a child care centre, and an outdoor spray pad.
 An addition to Pembina Trails Collegiate (50 Frontier Rd.), that supports vocational programs, will also be constructed as part of Phase 1.

-A master site plan will be created for future phases.
+A master site plan was created for future phases.
 Future phases may include an aquatic centre, library, outdoor leisure space, arena, and athletic fields.
 The City is also constructing a fire-paramedic station on the site.

 The SWRC is funded by the Government of Canada, the Province of Manitoba and the City of Winnipeg.